SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
 ```

-Lastly, as you can see, the **DetailsList** component instance is rendered in the *render()* method just in case there are items in the *users* property of the component's state.
+The **DetailsList** component instance is rendered in the **render()** method, in case there are items in the **users** property of the component's state.

 ## <a name="ConfiguringApiPermissions"></a>Configure the API permissions requests

-In order to being able to consume the Microsoft Graph, as well as any other third party REST API, you will need to explicitly declare in the manifest of your solution what are the permission requirements from an OAuth perspective.
+To consume Microsoft Graph or any other third-party REST API, you need to explicitly declare the permission requirements from an OAuth perspective in the manifest of your solution.

-In SharePoint Framework v.1.4.1 or later you can do that by configuring the *webApiPermissionRequests* property in the *package-solution.json* under the *config* folder of the solution.
-Here you can see a sample excerpt of that file for the current solution.
-You will simply need to copy the declaration of the *webApiPermissionRequests* property.
+In the SharePoint Framework v.1.4.1 or later, you can do that by configuring the **webApiPermissionRequests** property in the *package-solution.json* under the *config* folder of the solution.
+The following example shows an excerpt of that file for the current solution.
+Copy the declaration of the **webApiPermissionRequests** property.

 ```JSON
 {